Slack brings all your tools and workflows into one place

 But maybe your team is already using apps in Slack.
 That’s great!
-Here’s how to find them: Click Apps in the left sidebar of Slack.
+Here’s how to find them: click on Apps in the left-hand sidebar in Slack.
 There, you can browse all the apps that are available in your workspace.

 Create a customised workflow